The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Hike First: Mt.
 Massive via Fish Hatchery

 For the mama who wants to go big and tackle a fourteener on her day, consider the winter route up 14,429-foot Mt.
 Massive.
-On skis or snowshoes, start early at the Fish Hatchery trailhead because you’ve got a big day ahead: 13 miles round-trip with close to 5,000 feet of elevation gain.
-While your quads will burn as you ascend the Highline Trail through conifer woods, your lungs may feel worse as you break through the treeline and tackle the east ridge to the summit (always check conditions before heading out, and pack avy gear for this one).
+On backcountry skis or snowshoes, start early at the Fish Hatchery trailhead because you’ve got a big day ahead: 13 miles round-trip with close to 5,000 feet of elevation gain.
+While your quads will burn as you ascend the Highline Trail through conifer woods, your lungs may feel it worse as you break through the treeline and tackle the east ridge to the summit (always check conditions before heading out, and pack avy gear for this one).
 The bird’s-eye view over the Centennial State is grand even from the ridge, so turn around and retrace your steps if anything looks spicy.